Know the signs of an opioid overdose and how it’s treated so you can get yourself or a loved one the necessary professional help.

 How Do Opioids Affect You?

-How opioids affect you greatly depends on how they are administered; if injected, you experience a faster, more intense onset of effects compared to when taken orally, which is safer as the onset of effects is slower, taking longer to reach the brain.2 In your brain, you have three naturally occurring opioid receptors (e.g., mu, delta, and kappa) that have different roles.2
+Your opioid symptoms greatly depend on how the drug is administered; if injected, you experience a faster, more intense onset of effects compared to when taken orally.
+Taking opioids orally is safer since the onset of symptoms is slower and takes longer to reach your brain.2 You have three naturally occurring opioid receptors (e.g., mu, delta, and kappa) in your brain that have different roles.2

 The kappa receptors, on the other hand, mediate analgesia, diuresis (i.e., the kidneys filter too much bodily fluid, which increases your urine production and frequency that you need to relieve yourself), miosis (i.e., excessive constriction of the pupil of the eye), and dysphoria (i.e., a state of unease or generalized dissatisfaction with life).

-Long-term opioid use, even if being taken as prescribed to treat chronic pain, changes how the nerve cells in the brain respond.2 Because the brain has adapted to or grown accustomed to having large amounts of opioids around so, when taken away, this will trigger withdrawal symptoms, and you will experience a myriad of unpleasant feelings and reactions.2
+Long-term opioid use, even if taken as prescribed to treat chronic pain, changes how these nerve cells in the brain respond.
+Because the brain has adapted to or grown accustomed to having large amounts of opioids around, when taken away, this triggers withdrawal symptoms.
+You may experience a myriad of unpleasant feelings and reactions.2

 Who is at Risk of an Opioid Overdose?

 Generally, taking too much of an opioid causes an overdose.
-However, there are certain risk factors that can increase the likelihood of an opioid overdose, including:1,3
+However, certain risk factors can increase the likelihood of an opioid overdose, including:1,3

-One population that is at higher risk of accidental misuse of opioids that leads to overdose is older adults.4 Older adults are at higher risk because, as a cohort, they usually have several prescriptions and chronic diseases, which increases the likelihood of negative interactions between different medications or even different interactions between the different medications and different health conditions.4
+One population that is at higher risk of accidental misuse of opioids that leads to overdose is older adults.4 They are at higher risk because, as a cohort, they usually have several prescriptions and chronic diseases, which increases the likelihood of negative interactions between different medications or even different interactions between different medications and different health conditions.4

 During an opioid overdose, a person’s breathing may slow or stop altogether, which can lead to hypoxia, a condition in which the brain doesn’t receive enough oxygen.4

-As a medical event, hypoxia can cause short-term and long-term neurological and psychological effects that may include a coma, permanent brain damage, or even death.4
+As a medical event, hypoxia can cause short-term and long-term neurological and psychological effects that may include coma, permanent brain damage, or death.4

 What Are the Signs and Symptoms of Opioid Overdose?

 There are many signs and symptoms of an opioid overdose.
-An easy way to help you distinguish between these two groups is that signs are what observers will see and symptoms are what you or the person using opioids will experience during an overdose.
+An easy way to help you distinguish between signs and symptoms is that signs are what observers will see, and symptoms are what you or the person using opioids will experience during an overdose.
 Many of the signs and symptoms of an opioid overdose overlap, as they can be observed and experienced.

 Some opioid overdose symptoms and signs include:1,3,5